Nexus Summit 2019

 2021 Nexus Innovation Challenge

 The 2021 Nexus Innovation Challenge was the first year of the innovative longitudinal format that allowed teams to work with the program leadership and their coaches throughout the Development of their solutions, and enabled ongoing support through an Implementation Phase.
-The program has been further revised based on participant feedback and is now offered as an eight-month longitudinal program in 2022.
+The program has been further revised based on participant feedback and will be offered as an 8/9 month longitudinal program in the future.